johnprg/Legit/README.md

 ## Problem Statement

-The research question I sought to answer is "can we accurately classify a body of text (article, posting, email) as legitimate or misinformative?"
-I had originally intended to base this determination on metadata and semantic analysis, especially the fact density and provenance of the text, and to use Wikipedia as the source data.
+The research question I sought to answer is
+*"can we accurately classify a body of text (article, posting, email) as legitimate or misinformative?"* I had originally intended to base this determination on metadata and semantic analysis, especially the fact density and provenance of the text, and to use Wikipedia as the source data.
 In my research, I found that the labelling of articles on wikipedia was much more nuanced and subjective, and that the semantic parsing was too in depth of a specialized area to dive into.
-Instead, I found several datasets of articles which had been labelled as "fake" or "real", and focused on building different NLP classifiers to see what level of accuracy could be achieved in matching the given labels.
+Instead, I found several datasets of articles which had been labelled as "fake" or "real", and focused on building different Natural Language Processing (NLP) based classifiers to see what level of accuracy could be achieved in matching the given labels.

 ### Rationale
 There are few questions as important today as “should I believe this article”.
 Indeed, with most people getting their “information” not from vetted sources, but from social media, the traditional methods of distinguishing trusted from untrusted sources have largely disappeared.